paularlott/scriptling/README.md

 - **Python-like syntax** with indentation-based blocks
 - **Core types**: integers, floats, strings, booleans, lists, dictionaries
 - **Control flow**: if/elif/else, while, for loops, break, continue
+- **Object-oriented**: Classes with methods and constructors
 - **Advanced features**: functions, lambda, list comprehensions, error handling
 - **Libraries**: json, regex, math, time, http (load on demand)
 - **Go integration**: Register functions, exchange variables
 - **Fast**: Lightweight interpreter, only loads what you need

+## Differences from Python

+While Scriptling is inspired by Python, it has some key differences:

+- **No Inheritance**: Classes do not support inheritance.
+- **No Nested Classes**: Classes cannot be defined within other classes.
+- **Simplified Scope**: `nonlocal` and `global` keywords work slightly differently.
+- **Go Integration**: Designed primarily for embedding in Go, with direct type mapping.
+- **Sandboxed**: No direct access to filesystem or network unless explicitly enabled via libraries.

 ## Installation